Difference Between CIMA and CFA®

 - CIMA is not as recognized as CFA®, but if you think about compensation, it’s much higher than a CFA®.
-But CIMA is more popular in UK than in other countries.
+But CIMA is more popular in the UK than in other countries.

-- CIMA is as good as a master degree.
-When every country is popularizing MBA for their business students, CIMA is certainly one step closer to bridge the gap between learning and employability.
+- CIMA is as good as a master’s degree.
+When every country popularized MBA for their business students, CIMA is certainly one step closer to bridging the gap between learning and employability.

-- CIMA is much relevant to the current scenario of business and as it takes case study approach to teach the subjects, it becomes much more relevant than any other accounting courses.
+- CIMA is very relevant to the current scenario of business.
+It takes a case study approach to teach the subjects, and it becomes much more relevant than any other accounting course.